220 Volts. Sockets are of the European, 2 pronged variety. If taking a camera, mobile phone or hairdryer, be sure to pack a power adaptor.

 Jordan offers a range of quality souvenirs.
 Look out for high-quality artefacts produced by local Jordanian women under the auspices of the Queen Noor Foundation.
 Colourful platters depicting biblical fish and goblets in riotous colours are a popular buy, as are mosaics, expertly made carpets, Dead Sea products of all guises, olive oil and sweetmeats.

-On our Dunes & Tombs, Sandblaster, Siwa to Alexandria, Beyond the Pyramids, Nile Valley to Siwa Oasis tours Road to Jordan and Western desert bolt-on we travel to remote areas of the country where accomodation and facilites are limited.
+On our Dunes & Tombs, Sandblaster, Siwa to Alexandria, Nile Valley to Siwa Oasis tours Road to Jordan and Western desert bolt-ons we travel to remote areas of the country where accomodation and facilites are limited.
 With plenty of research we can safely say we use the best, reasonably priced hotels within these regions.
 Additionally, sometimes we are able to camp freely under a blanket of the stars, such as in the White Desert.

-On our Road to Jordan and Petra & Wadi Rum bolt-on we spend a night in the Wadi Rum desert where you can choose to camp under the stars or in tents at our remote Bedouin camp.
+On our Road to Jordan, Pyramids Petra Prmised Land, Temples Tombs & Treasury and Petra & Wadi Rum bolt-on we spend a night in the Wadi Rum desert where you can choose to camp under the stars or in tents at our remote Bedouin camp.
 Desert camping is fun and the best way for us to experience the desertscape.
 Our desert camp offers basic facilities.
-Bedding and blankets are provided (though we recommend that you use your own sleeping bag).
+Freshly laundered bedding and blankets are provided, though it is of a personal choice shouldyou wish to bring your own.

 Abu Simbel Sun Festival

-This Festival of Egypt is associated with the ancient temple of Egypt-Abu Simbel and highlights the ancient traditional rituals of Egypt.
-This festival is held on 22nd February and 22nd October every year.
+The Abu Simbel Sun Festival is held on 22nd February and 22nd October every year.
 We run special tours to coincide with this incredible event.
 Click here for details.

 One of the pillars of Islam requires Muslims to fast during the Holy Month of Ramadan, the month which commemorates the divine gift of the Koran to the Prophet Mohammed.
 From sunrise to sunset, those who fast must refrain from eating, drinking and smoking.
 There are good and bad aspects of visiting the country during Ramadan.
 On the bright side, people hit the streets after the sunset "breakfast" ready to sing, play cards, enjoy some of the special musical and theatrical entertainments and just generally have fun.
 Shops re-open until the wee hours, and many hotels create special Ramadan Tents where they offer traditional holiday snacks and drinks, live entertainment, water pipes, backgammon boards, card games and the like.
 It's fun, and a great festival atmosphere.